Michał Dworczyk

 Michał Paweł Dworczyk (born 22 July 1975) is a Polish politician.
 Dworczyk worked as an adviser for Eastern European and Polonia affairs for Prime Ministers Kazimierz Marcinkiewicz and Jarosław Kaczyński between 2005 and 2007, and later served as an adviser to President Lech Kaczyński from 2009 to 2010.
 In the 2015 parliamentary election, Dworczyk was elected to the Sejm as a member of the Law and Justice party.

 Between March and December 2017, Dworczyk served Deputy Minister of National Defence.

 In December 2017, Prime Minister Mateusz Morawiecki appointed Dworczyk as the Chief of the Chancellery.

+He was elected as a Member of the European Parliament in 2024.
+He is the Vice-Chair of the Committee on Security and Defence in the European Parliament.
+On 7 October 2025, the European Parliament lifted Dworczyk's parliamentary immunity to allow investigations against him in Poland to proceed.